-- 25.1 When a member of the Council is unable to attend a particular meeting of a committee or sub-committee, he/she may appoint another member from the pool of substitute members for that Committee or sub-committee, to attend the meeting as his/her substitute.
-Members may not arrange for substitutes to attend in their place at Cabinet. - 25.2 Substitute members will have all the powers and duties of any ordinary member of the committee. - 25.3 Substitute members may attend meetings in that capacity only: - (a) where the ordinary member will be absent for the whole of the meeting; and - (b) after notifying the Head of Legal, Equalities & Democratic Services before or at the commencement of the meeting of the intended substitution.
+25.1 When a member of the Council is unable to attend a particular meeting of a committee or sub-committee, he/she may appoint another member from the

+- 25.2 Substitute members will have all the powers and duties of any ordinary member of the committee. - 25.3 Substitute members may attend meetings in that capacity only: - (a) where the ordinary member will be absent for the whole of the meeting; and - (b) after notifying the Head of Legal, Equalities & Democratic Services before or at the commencement of the meeting of the intended substitution.

-26. Calculation of Time
+26. Calculation of Time #